TR EN

 Week Preparatory Topics(Subjects) Method

 1 Introduction to syllabus.
-Introduction to course materials Introduction to the course, construction–building concepts, building classifications from different aspects, introducing building typologies and places.
+Introduction to course materials Course description, introduction to the concept of structure-building, building classifications from different perspectives, introduction to building typologies and the concept of space.
 PowerPoint Presentation

 2 Analysis on course materials.
-Revision of the previous week Building concept, building typology, function analyses and place organization principles (living, resting, wet areas and service environments) PowerPoint Presentation.
+Revision of the previous week Housing definition, housing typology, functional analyses, and principles of spatial organization (living, sleeping, wet areas, and service environments) PowerPoint Presentation.
 Face to Face Discussion on the Subject

 3 Analysis on course materials.
-Revision of the previous week Commercial building (trade centre - office) definition, planning, function analyses and place organization principles PowerPoint Presentation.
+Revision of the previous week Commercial building (business center-office) definition, planning, functional analysis, and spatial organization principles PowerPoint Presentation.
 Face to Face Discussion on the Subject

 4 Analysis on course materials.
-Revision of the previous week Commercial building (bank) definition, planning, function analyses and place organization principles PowerPoint Presentation.
+Revision of the previous week Commercial building (bank) definition, planning, functional analysis, and spatial organization principles PowerPoint Presentation.
 Face to Face Discussion on the SubjectPowerPoint Presentation.
 Face to Face Discussion on the Subject

 5 Analysis on course materials.
-Revision of the previous week Commercial building (store) definition, planning, function analyses and place organization principles PowerPoint Presentation.
+Revision of the previous week Commercial building (store) definition, planning, functional analysis, and spatial organization principles PowerPoint Presentation.
 Face to Face Discussion on the Subject

 6 Analysis on course materials.
-Revision of the previous week Commercial building (shopping center) definition, planning, function analyses and place organization principles PowerPoint Presentation.
+Revision of the previous week Commercial building (shopping center) definition, planning, functional analysis, and spatial organization principless PowerPoint Presentation.
 Face to Face Discussion on the Subject

 7 Analysis on course materials.
 Revision of the previous week Industrial building (factory) definition, planning, function analyses and place organization principles PowerPoint Presentation.
 Face to Face Discussion on the Subject